Next Steps in 2021-2022 school year (and beyond)

 A History of School Start Times in Anne Arundel County

-- In late 1960’s, Anne Arundel County high schools begin at 8:10 a.m. and end at 2:30 p.m., based on an interview with a veteran teacher.
-(Although this letter writer recalls a 9 a.m. start.)
+- In the Late 1960’s, Anne Arundel County high schools begin at 8:10 a.m. and end at 2:30 p.m., based on an interview with a veteran teacher, although this letter writer recalls a 9 a.m. start.
 Nearly all school levels start at about the same time.

 - December 31, 1998: A letter in the Washington Post calls for moving AACo high school start times an hour later (scroll down or do a keyword search to find it in the link).